DINA-Web/taxonomy/docs/api_proposal.md

 ## Methods

+Starting with GET methods.
 At a high level, we need methods to
 1. Search for taxa based on name strings (taxonomic name resolution)
 1. Search taxa based on some parameter
 1. Get a specific  taxon